apache/flink-web/_posts/2022-04-05-buffer-debloat.md

 ## Should I use it always?

 The buffer debloat tries to predict the future load rate based on the current throughput.
-It can handle pretty well different types of spikes and provide predictable checkpoint times.
+It can handle pretty well different types of spikes and provide predictable [checkpoints](https://nightlies.apache.org/flink/flink-docs-master/docs/concepts/stateful-stream-processing/#checkpointing) times.
 But since the buffer debloat has inertia in making decisions about new buffer size it is always a risk that adaption for new conditions would be not fast enough which can lead to lower throughput than theoretically expected.
 In any case, the buffer debloating can be used as a default option but if it was proven that it works not so well in certain cases, the feature can be disabled.
 The buffer debloating is especially helpful if you:

-- Have the aligned checkpoint with volatile(or unexpectedly large) checkpoint time and want to do it more predictable
+- Have the [aligned checkpoint](https://nightlies.apache.org/flink/flink-docs-master/docs/concepts/stateful-stream-processing/#checkpointing) with volatile(or unexpectedly large) checkpoint time and want to do it more predictable
-- Have the unaligned checkpoint with undesirable large checkpoint files and want to decrease the size of the files
+- Have the [unaligned checkpoints](https://nightlies.apache.org/flink/flink-docs-master/docs/concepts/stateful-stream-processing/#unaligned-checkpointing) with undesirable large checkpoint files on disk and want to decrease the size of these files

-Despite the buffer debloat working well enough in most cases and can be used as the solution by default, it is not perfect has a couple of [limitations](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/memory/network_mem_tuning/#limitations):
+Despite the buffer debloat working well enough in most cases and can be used as the solution by default, it is not perfect and it has a couple of [limitations](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/memory/network_mem_tuning/#limitations):

 ### Buffer size and number of buffers